Uber & Lift Accident Attorney in Naples

-There are about 160,000 Uber drivers and more than 100,000 Lyft drivers in the United States alone.
-That’s 260,000 or so strangers who may be in charge of your next ride.
+As of 2019, there were about 2.2 million Uber drivers and more than 1.4 million Lyft drivers in the United States alone.
+That’s over 3.6 million or so strangers who may be in charge of your next ride.
 While traditional cabs were covered by the insurance policy of the cab company, who pays damages if your driver gets into a collision?

 Uber acquired a commercial insurance policy a few years after its start.
 This policy covered up to $1 million in damages per incident when an Uber driver picks someone up and drops them back off.
 This includes underinsured/uninsured motorist coverage in case your Uber was hit by another driver without insurance.
 Lyft has the same kind of policy.
 After you accept a ride, you’re covered up to $1 million from the time you match with a driver to the time you get dropped off.

 If your injuries exceed $1 million, Uber will not cover it.
 In these cases, you could attempt to sue Uber for the remaining amount, particularly if the driver has insufficient funds to cover the costs of your care.
 A debilitating injury could cost someone more than $1 million over the course of his or her lifetime.
 In such cases, Uber and Lyft insurance wouldn’t be enough.